SchoolOfCode/bc13_final-project_front-end-room_10_the_recruitables/README.md

 <br/>

- ## **_Welcome to Cosmic Calcs!_** 🚀
+ ## ☄️ **_Welcome to Cosmic Calcs!_**  🚀

  A learning resource for teachers, parents and- most importantly- kids!

  We know homework can be dull.
-Cosmic Calcs turns teduious maths worksheets into short, sharp games which hone mental maths skills for pupils aged 5 to 9.
+Cosmic Calcs turns teduious maths worksheets into short, vibrant games which hone mental maths skills for pupils aged 5 to 9.
 Play for points to progress to new challenges and unlock customisable features for your alien avatar.

  ---